pushkar100/notes-clean-code-architecture/6-conditionals-and-loops.md

 ## 1. Don’t use flags as function parameters

-The first advice to avoid complexity is to eliminate flags as parameters of a function
+The first advice to avoid complexity is to eliminate flags as parameters of a function.
+Flags tell your user that this function does more than one thing.
+Functions should do one thing.
+Split out your functions if they are following different code paths based on a boolean.

 Instead, we must create two functions that implement the logic of our problem, instead of using a single function in which we have the logic of the two functionalities since they are different